Ä¢¹½ÊÓÆµ

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, St. Francis - Bird City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+St. Francis - Bird City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, St. Francis - Bird City is a town of managers, service providers, and sales and office workers.
 There are especially a lot of people living in St. Francis - Bird City who work in management occupations (19.57%), office and administrative support (12.76%), and teaching (7.45%).

 Setting & Lifestyle